flstudio4/Final_Project-DPI/README.md

 ## About

-My Dating Website is a modern and user-friendly dating platform built with Ruby on Rails.
+Singles is a modern and user-friendly dating platform built with Ruby on Rails.
 It offers a range of features to help users connect, build meaningful relationships, and find their ideal partner.

 ## Features